 The red dashed lines on the map show groupings of islands, and do not accurately reflect maritime boundaries.

 The telephone codes shown above are either international country codes (e.g., +596 for Martinique) or North American area codes (shown as +1 XXX).
 The two-letter codes are ISO 3166-1 codes, most of which are also in use as Internet top-level domains.
-However, the old AN code for the former Netherlands Antilles is still being used during the phase-in of the new codes (SX for Sint Maarten, CW for Curaçao, and (BQ) for Bonaire, Sint Eustasius, and Saba).
+The old AN code for the former Netherlands Antilles has been discontinued in favor of the new codes (SX for Sint Maarten, CW for Curaçao, and (BQ) for Bonaire, Sint Eustasius, and Saba).
 SX and CW are already in use on the Internet; BQ may be activated some time in the future.

 Details about the Caribbean area codes and other nearby country codes are presented in table format on a separate web page.
 As of 1999-05-31, only DO Dominican Republic continues to use area code +1 809, now overlaid with +1 829 and +1 849.
 Note that PR Puerto Rico’s +1 787 was overlaid with +1 939.